readandprogress/reading.is-a.dev/_posts/Tech/2023-06-10-goodbye-my-first-homelab.md

 date: 2023-06-10 18:00:00 -0500
 last_modified_at: 2025-03-25 18:29:00 -0500
 categories: Tech
-tags: [ Homelab, Jellyfin, Linux, Raspberry Pi, SMB, File Sharing, Laptop, Samsung.
-Hardware, Failure ]
+tags: [ Homelab, Jellyfin, Linux, Raspberry Pi, Samba, File Sharing, Laptop, Hardware ]
 time:
 description: I was going to post about my neat home lab, but unfortunately, it didn't work out.
 I was hosting a SMB file share and Jellyfin media server on a ten-year-old Samsung laptop.
 I had it lying around, and I thought it would be a good way to give new life to old hardware.
 toc: # false | Only when you don't wan TOC.